Itzanh/ERPCraft/README.md

 ### Organize the mining jobs
 Add and manage mining orders for your robots, control what resources are being used, and what resources you are getting.

+### Watch your inventories
+Keep control of all your storages and monitor the stock of your items, all in one place.
+A history will be recorded automatically with the changes of your stock.

 ## How to install

 ### Install PostgreSQL